pridemak/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -rf to delete a directory
-cd - changes the working directory to the previous one la -al . .. /boot is a command that lists all files, hidden or even the one that begin with a period
+cd - changes the working directory to the previous one la -al . .. /boot is a command that lists all files, hidden or even the one that begin with a period file /tmp/iamfile to print the file in tmp directory